jesus-vc/eisenhower-app/README.md

     - npm test

-    - Integration tests for these four routes are found in routes/integration.test.js contains
+    - Integration tests for these four routes are found in routes/integration.test.js file.

 ## Start app from root directory: